The best Vancouver hikes combine exercise with gorgeous scenery and the great outdoors.

 01 of 06

-One of the Top 10 Free Things to Do in Vancouver as well as one of the best Vancouver hikes, hiking the Grouse Grind--a challenging 2.9km trail up the face of Grouse Mountain--is like running in the annual Vancouver Sun Run: It's practically a rite of passage for locals and one of the outdoor activities that epitomizes Vancouver athleticism.
-Hiking up is free, but after enjoying the top's spectacular view, you may want to pay for the gondola ride down.
+Hiking the Grouse Grind—a challenging 2.9km trail up the face of Grouse Mountain—is like running in the annual Vancouver Sun Run: It's practically a rite of passage for locals and one of the outdoor activities that epitomizes Vancouver athleticism.
+Hiking up is free, but after enjoying the top's spectacular view, you will have to pay for the gondola ride down, as the trail is one-way only.
+And the only way is up!
+Although you'll see some ill-prepared tourists trying to hike this trail in flip-flops or heels, it is a serious climb and should only be attempted by people who are at least moderately fit (and have appropriate footwear!).

 02 of 06